Thesis-Limo/ROSTemplate/README.md

 2. sudo ./run install (with NVIDIA gpu => install this https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

-3. sudo ./run installnopgu (for env without nvidia gpu)
+3. sudo ./run installnogpu (for env without nvidia gpu)

-3. To run the simulation: sudo ./run start
+4. To run the simulation: sudo ./run start

-4. There is still a problem if you run it once, so go into the terminal container and build.
+5. There is still a problem if you run it once, so go into the terminal container and build.
 Then restart everything and it would be fine

-5. development docker -> so you can build: sudo ./run terminal
+6. development docker -> so you can build: sudo ./run terminal

-6. Before shutting down: sudo ./run stop
+7. Before shutting down: sudo ./run stop

 There is a alias for building: cbuild in all containers